Agenda and decisions

 Declarations of Interests Members are invited to declare at this stage of the meeting, the nature and existence of any relevant disclosable pecuniary, personal or prejudicial interests in the items on this agenda and to specify the item(s) to which they relate.
 Decision: Councillor Donnelly-Jackson declared a personal interest in Agenda Item 7 Barham Park Strategic Property Review as a Trustee of Actionspace who were an Art based Charity supporting emerging and established artists with learning disabilities that had used studio space provided through ACAVA (one of the tenant organisations in the Barham Park building).

-No other interests were declared at the meeting. |
+No other declarations of interest were made at the meeting. |

 |

-Minutes of the Previous Meeting To approve the minutes of the previous meeting held on Monday 5 September 2022 as a correct record.
+Minutes of the Previous Meeting PDF 147 KB To approve the minutes of the previous meeting held on Monday 5 September 2022 as a correct record.
 Decision: RESOLVED that the minutes of the previous Trust Committee held on Monday 5 September 2022 be agreed as a correct record, subject to the following amendment:

-Reference to Friends of Barham Park Library to be amended to Friends of Barham Library. |
+· Reference to Friends of Barham Park Library being amended to read Friends of Barham Library. |

 |

 Matters Arising (if any) To consider any matters arising from the minutes of the previous meeting.
-Decision: None. |
+Decision: None.
+Minutes: None. |

 |